The period-index problem for fields of transcendence degree 2: Stacks of twisted sheaves

-Now let $\mc S$ be an inverse limit of open substacks of $\mc X$.
+Now let $\mc S$ be an inverse limit of open substacks of a fixed closed substack of $\mc X$.
 Write $\ms S=\ms X\times_{\mc X}\mc S$.
 (The relevant examples: open subsets of $\mc X$, open subsets of $\mc D$, and generic points of components of $\mc D$.)
-A distinguished residual gerbe of $\mc S$ is a distinguished residual gerbe of $\mc X$ factoring through all open substacks in the system defining $\mc S$.
+A distinguished gerbe of $\mc S$ is a distinguished gerbe of $\mc X$ factoring through all open substacks in the system defining $\mc S$.